-Our equity awards normally have vesting periods of three years.
-The grant date of the annual equity awards is the date of the annual Compensation Committee meeting in February.
-As long as an executive remains employed with us through the age of 62, any unvested equity awards remain outstanding after retirement and are settled on the originally scheduled vesting date.
+The grant date of the annual equity awards is the date of the Compensation Committee meeting each February.
+As long as an executive remains employed with us through the age of 62, any unvested equity awards (including time-based restricted stock units and performance-based restricted stock units) remain outstanding after retirement and are settled on the originally scheduled vesting date.
 Executives will forfeit unvested awards if they retire prior to age 62.
 Awards vest immediately in the event of death, disability (as defined in our Incentive Plan) or a qualifying change in control.
 Performance-based restricted stock unit awards vest at 100% of target if death, disability or a change in control occurs during the performance period.

-Since the end of 2001 through December 31, 2012, our share price compounded annual growth rate has averaged 26.9%.
 The market value of vested and unvested restricted stock unit awards shown in the Outstanding Equity Awards at Fiscal Year-End Table and the realized value of exercised options and restricted stock unit awards shown in the Option Exercises and Stock Vested Table demonstrate both the potential and realized value of equity awards we have issued to our named executive officers and the alignment of our executive officers' personal financial interests with those of our stockholders.